 - You can sell or go short anytime in the currency markets.
 There are no up-tick rule restrictions as there are in the stock market, for example.

 - In the U.S. you can trade the currency markets with as much as 50:1 leverage (i.e. about $3,000 of margin will control 1 full lot of $100,000 of currency).
 Overseas, if you're foolish enough, you can find 200:1 leverage.
 Note that 50:1 leverage is equivalent to 2% margin.
 In stocks, the best offer you'll get is 50%.
-Even real estate is pretty much 10% down, though FHA will offer 3.5% down but it'll cost you another 3.5% in closing costs, or basically 7%.
-But try to sell that real estate by next Tuesday, let alone right now....
+Even investment real estate is pretty much 30% down plus enormous closing costs.
+But try to sell that real estate by next week, even by next month, let alone right now....

 Trading can make you a lot of money.
 A lot of money.

 But, like anything else, you have to know what you’re doing or you’ll lose instead of win.
 And you could potentially lose all the money you’ve allocated to your trading bank.